copha-project/copha/README.md

 # Copha
-## Copha is a tool which fetch the web content.
+## Copha is a tool that fetches the web content.

 # Getting Started
 ## Installation